SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 You do not need to format your application as a question/answer format for the above questions, but we expect to see all of the above questions answered in your application somewhere.

 Below is a blank template of a timeline you can try to use to fill in for your GSoC application.
-Several parts of it are blank or with placeholder dates since these change year by year.
 You should make changes when you write your application, you do not have to use the same number of weeks as below, you should tailor as it suits you.

 #### Community Bonding Period (DATE)